This article teaches us How to Build a Simple LED Circuit; an LED is small special light that shine when to get electricity.

 How to Build:

-To build a LED circuit with a resistor in series is mentioned below:
+Steps to build a simple LED circuit with resistor in series are shown below:

 Find Resistor Value: